 Heavy Machinery Accidents

-Oil rig and platform workers deal with heavy machinery every day.
-Workers run the risk of being struck by falling objects, crushed between equipment that is not properly secured or operated incorrectly by crew members because they have not been properly trained in the safe use of equipment.
+Offshore oil rig and platform workers deal with heavy machinery every day.
+Workers risk being struck by falling objects, crushed between equipment that is not adequately secured, or operated incorrectly by crew members because they have not been properly trained in the safe use of equipment.

 Slip and Fall Accidents